-For my month in Paris, I have made my little nest in Belleville in the 20th arrondissement.
+In 2018 as part of my year of traveling the world, I spent a blissful month in Paris—specifically in Belleville, in the 20th arrondissement.
 It’s a very hipster part of town, and still in the throes of gentrification with all the pros and cons that entails.

 Why Belleville is Paris’s coolest arrondissement

-I referred to my nest here, because I’m situated in the treetops high above the rest of Paris.
+I referred to my apartment here as my little nest, because I was situated in the treetops high above the rest of Paris.